 The result is a very festive cranberry and orange loaf perfect for everyday, bake sales, sharing with friends or simple weekend baking!

-I’ve asked my blogging friends for their recipes using dried cranberries so for more festive recipe inspiration why not try these out:
+I’ve asked my blogging friends for their recipes using cranberries so for more festive recipe inspiration why not try these out:

 - squash and apple strudel with dried cranberries from Veggie Desserts